-- Make sure your SSN is on your return. - Be sure you enter your home telephone number in the space provided on the front of your return.
-If your daytime number is not the same as your home number, make sure you also include a daytime telephone number. - Check to make sure that your math is correct.
-A math error can cause delays in processing your return. - Make sure your NAME is on the return.
-If you received your return in the mail, use the peel-off label.
-If the information on the label is not correct, do not use it. - Check the boxes to make sure you filled in all required boxes. - Sign your return and have your spouse sign, if filing jointly. - Attach all required documents. - 1.
-Attach Form(s) W-2 after the last page of your return. - 2.
-Write your SSN on the front of your check.
-Attach your check to the front of your return in the lower left hand corner where indicated.
+- DO NOT STAPLE YOUR RETURN OR ANY SCHEDULE, FORM OR PAYMENT TO YOUR RETURN. - Make sure your NAME is on the return. - Make sure your SSN is on your return. - Be sure you enter your daytime telephone number in the space provided on the front of your return. - Check to make sure that your math is correct.
+A math error can cause delays in processing your return. - Do not send correspondence with your return. - Check the boxes to make sure you filled in all required boxes. - Sign your return and have your spouse sign, if filing jointly. - Include all required documents. - 1.
+Include Form(s) W-2 after the last page of your return. - 2.
+Write your SSN and tax year on the front of your check.